RENEE MONTAGNE, Host:

 NINA GREGORY: The deal with Hulu is not Miramax's first move into digital distribution.
 Just two weeks ago, Miramax signed with Netflix to distribute its library, expanding access to Oscar-winners and cult favorites like "Reservoir Dogs."

-Mr. LAWRENCE TIERNEY (Actor): (As Joe Cabot) Here are your names.
+LAWRENCE TIERNEY: (As Joe Cabot) Here are your names.
 Mr. Brown, Mr. White, Mr. Blond, Mr. Blue and Mr. Pink.

 GREGORY: Entertainment analyst Barton Crockett at Lazard Capital Markets says the Miramax deal is an important move for Hulu, too.